alpsteam/autonomous-labs/README.md

 This is where the tutorial starts with all steps of the lab.
 Divide the lab into 3-10 chapters.
 In each chapter describe all steps, including some screenshots.

+All lab resources, e.g. CSVs, code, etc. should be included in the repository.

 ## Wercker pipelines for Continous Integration

 Should there be a need to highlight code it can be done like this.